 I find myself drawn to the fashion of this decade, and so when I laid eyes on this orange dress and white patent leather shoes, both by Bally, I was immediately smitten.
 The design elements of this dress are impeccable from its shape to the rear details, it just works on so many levels.
 The square-toed white patent leather shoes, completely reminiscent of the ’60s, provide comfort in their square-toed design and chunky heel.
 I picked up this vintage lucite and metal chain necklace at my local jewelry repair shop, where the owner, Chana, sells consignment jewelry.
 I have discovered many a gem (no pun intended there), and I always keep my eyes peeled when I enter her shop on Pico Boulevard, California.

-What is your favorite decade for art, fashion and music?
+What is your favorite decade for art, fashion, and music?
 I would love to hear from you.
-Please leave me a comment in the section below!
+Please leave me a comment!

 Bally Dress and Shoes, Oliver Peoples Sunglasses, Worth New York Clutch, Vintage Necklace, Chanel Bracelet, Suneera Bracelet, Cabi Earrings, Spinelli Kilcollin Ring, Ann Sisteron Pinkie Diamond Ring.